Template & checklist · campaign log workspace

 Log what shipped

-Record the live asset, final destination, owner, and status so your reporting has a stable source of truth.
+Record only the checked and approved live asset, final destination, owner, and status so your reporting has a stable source of truth.

 What to log, and what breaks the sheet later